 The combination of tax-qualified and non-qualified retirement plans is designed to assist the NEOs in building savings for retirement over the term of their employment.
+A summary of our various plans is listed below.

-The Company's Employee Savings Plan is a tax-qualified vehicle to provide retirement benefits to the NEOs and their families.
+The Company's Employee Savings Plan is a tax-qualified vehicle which provides retirement benefits to the NEOs and their families.
 The benefits in this plan are available to most U.S.-based employees.
-The benefits are funded through trusts and are separate from the assets of Ashland and by law are protected from Ashland's creditors.
+The Company contributions, 4% match and base contribution of 4%, are funded through trusts and are separate from the assets of Ashland and by law are protected from Ashland's creditors.

 The benefits that may be provided under the tax-qualified plan are limited by the Code.
 This plan, standing alone, does not provide sufficient retirement income to the NEOs when compared to their pay as an active employee.
-To make up for this gap in potential replacement income in retirement, Ashland offers the NEOs non-qualified retirement plans that complement each other and the tax-qualified plans.
+To make up for this gap in potential replacement income in retirement, Ashland offers the NEOs non-qualified retirement plans that complement each other and the tax-qualified plan.

-The Employee Savings Plan contributions are also limited by law, which means their potential Ashland matching contributions are also limited.
+The Employee Savings Plan contributions are also limited by law, which means their potential Ashland company contributions are also limited.
 Therefore, Ashland has an unfunded, non-qualified defined contribution plan that provides a contribution equivalent to a base contribution of 4% and a Company match of 4% on annual incentive compensation paid and eligible earnings in excess of limits established under Code Section 401(a)(17) not permitted in the Employee Savings Plan.

-Ashland also has employee deferral plans that allow the NEOs to annually make a separate deferral election so that the NEOs and other senior leaders can save amounts from their own pay in addition to amounts they are allowed to save in the savings plans.
+Ashland also has employee deferral plans that allow the NEOs to annually make a separate deferral election so that the NEOs and other senior leaders can save amounts from their own pay in addition to amounts they are allowed to save in the Employee Savings Plan.

 In addition, certain NEOs have accumulated benefits under certain qualified and non-qualified pension plans previously sponsored by Ashland but that have been transferred to Valvoline.
+NEOs are also offered other benefits the same as other U.S.-based employees.